The BGC movement

 On March 13, 2011, Club directors and local leaders broke ground to construct a new Niagara Falls Centre at 8800 McLeod Road.
 The new 41,000 sq. ft. centre houses the City’s first 25-meter indoor pool, child care, a double gymnasium, and multi-purpose activity spaces.

-Today, the BGC Niagara provides vital programs and services to over 7,000 vulnerable children and youth in 14 locations serving 8 municipalities each year across the Region.
+Today, the BGC Niagara provides vital programs and services to vulnerable children and youth from across the Niagara Region.
 And while much has changed in the last one hundred years, the message and mission of the BGC have largely remained the same: to provide a safe, supportive place where children and youth can experience new opportunities, overcome barriers, build positive relationships, develop confidence, gain skills, and experience success so they can reach their full potential.